Posted by: Kaplan Real Estate Education

 If so, then home inspection might be a great career option for you.

 In addition to these questions, there are a number of traits shared by many successful home inspectors.
 Some of these traits include a desire to be your own boss, attention to detail, a teacher's mindset as well as a willingness to continuously learn, and of course a working knowledge of residential home systems.
+You will also need specific skills.
 If these seem like traits you posess, check out our '3 Questions to Ask Yourself Before Starting a Home Inspection Career' article.

 To learn more about becoming a home inspector in your state, simply select your state from the list on the home inspection training landing page.